 PR is a great way for a small business to raise its profile and get noticed by customers and potential clients.
 For many small businesses, however, it's a daunting and difficult area to crack without experience or contacts

-Your first step is to understand the four key ways you can get press and media coverage:
+Here are the four key ways you can get press and media coverage.

 Shout about the news you have